ccollicutt/harbor-demos/README.md

 ### Create Certificate

-First, determine your domain.
-By default the domain in the values file is `harbor.domain`.

-In the demo we will use `harbor.wcp-workloads.oakwood.ave` as the subdomain.
+First, decide on a subdomain.
+By default the subdomain in the values file is `harbor.domain`.
+In this demo I'll use `harbor.wcp-workloads.oakwood.ave` as the subdomain, but if you are working in this in your own lab your should pick an appropriate subdomain for your situation.

 Create the TLS certificates with `mkcert`.